a1k0n/a1k0n.github.io/_posts/2015-11-09-javascript-ft2-player.md

 From the [Nyquist-Shannon
 theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem),
-we know that our original sample only contains frequencies less than or equal to the original sample rate.
+we know that our original sample only contains frequencies less than or equal to *half* the original sample rate.
 So ideally, when we play it back at the new frequency, the same set of frequencies should be played.

 In practice, though, without using a "brick wall" or "sinc" filter, we're going